 For example, if you need an hour to focus on a project or perhaps you have someone's performance appraisal to write.
 Maybe you are working on a funding submission.
 What if you scheduled them in first, when you had the most energy and were most focused?
 I am suggesting at 8:30 or 9:00 am.

 When are you most energized and focused?

 Studies show us, and I know it personally, that I have the most energy and focus first thing in my day.
-What doesn't get done before 11:00 am has a strong chance it won't get done that day.
+There is a strong possibility that if something doesn't get done before 11:00 am that it won't get done that day.
 What about you?
 Do you have more energy in the morning and find that by the time you have a window of time to do the other tasks, you are running on empty?

 Take time to consider when you are most energetic.
 Some of us get another boost later in the afternoon.
 That is another time to utilize more effectively.

-Be the catalyst in positive change for more efficiency on your team
+Be the catalyst for positive change for more efficiency on your team

 If you want to change things, you will need to voice your thoughts.
 Change starts somewhere - why not with you deciding it's time to be more productive your way.